na-parse/credparser/README.md

 # credparser Embedded Credential Parsing

-`credparser` is intended to provide a light-weight credential embedding solution for scripting environments interacting with end-point REST or other API systems, while avoiding saving credentials in plain-text format.
+`credparser` provides a light-weight credential embedding solution for scripting environments interacting with end-point REST or other API systems, while avoiding saving credentials in plain-text format in situations where enterprise level secret management systems are not available, or integration creates an exceptional increase in complexity.

+## Warning - Obfuscation, not Security

+This package provides credential obfuscation and is only suggested in the following scenarios:

+- Small automation scripts with no existing secrets system
+- Isolated management systems with strict access rules
+- User credentials being encodes are restricted
+  - API specific service accounts, minimum necessary access

+Encoding administrator or priviledged personal account credentials using `credparser` is _HIGHLY_ discouraged.

+## Installation

+Manually place the `repo:./credparser/credparser` directory in the system/user PYTHONPATH as designed.
+Package/pip support is not planned for the time being.

 ## Quick Start